Protocol Serialization and Deserialization¶

 Since each of these sub-serializers may only be able to handle shapes of a

-certain type, they may want to inherit from SpecificShapeSerializer
+certain type, they may want to inherit from SpecificShapeSerializer, which

 throws an error by default for shape types whose serialize method is not